Gauntlet Legends: Ports

-The first home console port of Gauntlet Legends was released for the Nintendo 64 on August 31, 1999 in North America.
-This port saw a European release by the end of the year, and it was the exclusive platform for the Japanese release in the following year.
+The first home console port of Gauntlet Legends was released for the Nintendo 64 in September 1999 in North America.
+This port saw a European release by the end of the year, and it was the exclusive platform for the Japanese release in the following year, on April 7, 2000.
 It can support up to four players by using the Expansion Pak, or up to three when using the standard Jumper Pak.
 It requires a Controller Pak to save game progress, and it is compatible with the Rumble Pak.

 Though it was originally planned to be released in 1999 alongside the Nintendo 64 version, the PlayStation port was released in 2000 for North America and Europe.
 Unlike the other versions, this release only supports one or two players, as it omitted multitap support.

 The Dreamcast port was also released in 2000 for North America and Europe.
 It incorporated much of the features from Gauntlet Dark Legacy.